qwertychouskie/TestOut-issues/Network Pro.md

 ## Chapter 6

 - 6.3.8: Some questions have us work with interface "FastEthernet0/0", but interface numbers always start at 0/1.

+## Chapter 7

+- 7.1.2: "Routing is the process of moving packet" -> packets